-We are currently dependent on our newly constructed Canadian facility for the production of printed products sold to North American customers and any significant interruption in the operations of this facility or any inability to increase capacity at this facility would have an adverse impact on our business.
+We are dependent on our newly constructed Canadian facility for the production of printed products sold to North American customers and any significant interruption in the operations of this facility or any inability to increase capacity at this facility would have an adverse impact on our business.

-While we historically have relied on an exclusive supply relationship with Mod-Pac Corporation to produce our printed products for the North American market, this exclusive supply arrangement terminated on August 30, 2005.
+While we historically had relied on an exclusive supply relationship with Mod-Pac Corporation to produce our printed products for the North American market, this exclusive supply arrangement terminated on August 30, 2005.
 In September 2004, we began construction of our own printing facility in Windsor, Ontario, Canada.
-In May 2005, we began shipping products from this facility and were manufacturing more than 95% of our North American production there by September 2005.
+In May 2005, we began shipping products from this facility and have been manufacturing 100% of our North American production internally since September 2005.
 The length of time we have been operating this Canadian facility is very limited.
 We are continuing to work to ensure that we can satisfy all of our North American production demand from our facilities, including at periods of peak demand, while maintaining the level of product quality and timeliness of delivery that customers require.
 If we are unable to meet demand from our own facilities, we would likely turn to our former supplier, Mod-Pac Corporation, or an alternative supplier to supplement our production capacity.
 However, Mod-Pac or an alternative supplier may not be able to meet our requirements on a timely basis or on commercially acceptable terms.
 For example, while Mod-Pac has agreed to use its best efforts to supply printed products to us through August 30, 2006 at specified terms upon receipt of an order from us, the pricing of products under this arrangement may not be commercially acceptable to us at the volume levels we may require.
-If we are unable to fulfill customer orders in a timely fashion at a high level of product quality through our Canadian facility and are unable to find a satisfactory supply replacement, our business and results of operations would be substantially harmed.
+If we are unable to fulfill orders in a timely fashion at a high level of product quality through our Canadian facility and are unable to find a satisfactory supply replacement, our business and results of operations would be substantially harmed.

-We have incurred, and will continue to incur in the near term, start-up, production ramp-up, training and related costs in connection with the Canadian facility.
-We expect to suffer a decreased level of production efficiency during the ramp-up period.
+We incurred start-up, production ramp-up, training and related costs in connection with the Canadian facility.
+We may suffer a decreased level of production efficiency during the ramp-up period at this facility.
 During this period, our cost of revenue as a percentage of revenue may not be consistent with historical levels, which could have an adverse effect on our results of operations during this ramp-up period.